Dreaming of a trip to Patagonia?

 Santiago To Punta Arenas and Puerto Natales

-Punta Arenas to Puerto Natales (Torres del Paine)
+Punta Arenas to Puerto Natales/Puerto Natales to Torres del Paine

-Everyone planning a visit to Torres del Paine must pass through the backpacker town of Puerto Natales, and there are several ways to get there from Punta Arenas.
+If you're wondering how to get to Torres del Paine, you should know this: everyone planning a visit to the National Park must pass through the backpacker town of Puerto Natales (about an hour's drive to Torres del Paine), and there are several ways to get there from Punta Arenas.

 We rented a 2WD, compact car for a week, with a specially-arranged early morning drop-off in Puerto Natales, for $400 USD/week.
 We booked online ahead of time with EMSA Rent A Car, a subsidiary of AVIS, and were very pleased.